Season 1, Episode 21:

 - Black Eyes of Evil: Meg.

-- Break The Fake: When John hands over the Colt, the demon shoots it at Meg to prove that it's a fake.
+- Break the Fake: When John hands over the Colt, the other demon shoots Meg with it to prove that it's a fake.

 - Continuity Nod:

-- Devil in Disguise: The Winchesters discover Meg is a demon.
+- Devil in Disguise: The Winchesters discover that Meg is a demon.

 - Edited for Syndication: "Carry On Wayward Son" is removed from The Road So Far section of this episode on Netflix.

-- Electromagnetic Ghosts: Static on the radio and flickering lights before the Yellow Eyed Demon arrives.
+- Electromagnetic Demons: Static on the radio and flickering lights before the Yellow-Eyed Demon arrives.

 - Evil Plan: While we still do not understand the details, it is clear that the demons are organized and working towards a specific goal.
-This contrasts with the first description of demons in "Phantom Traveler" (S01, Epp04) as Always Chaotic Evil.
+This contrasts with the first description of demons in "Phantom Traveler" (S01, E04) as Always Chaotic Evil doing things For the Evulz.

 - Fakin' MacGuffin

-- Holy Burns Evil: Rosary and a blessing converts the water in the tanks at the warehouse into holy water.
+- Holy Burns Evil: Rosary and a blessing converts the water in the tanks at the warehouse into holy water, which burns demons like acid.

-- Hollywood Apocrypha: The sign seen as they enter Salvation says: JW 2:27 "Are you ready for Judgement day?"
+- Hollywood Apocrypha: The sign seen as they enter Salvation says "Are you ready for Judgement Day?
+JW 2:27".
 This book and verse do not actually exist in The Bible.

-- Let's Split Up, Gang: Dean and Sam stay in Iowa to protect the family, while John goes to Nebraska to confront Meg.
+- Let's Split Up, Gang: Dean and Sam stay in Iowa to protect the Holt family while John goes to Nebraska to confront Meg.

 - John is flung against the wall and then slides up the wall under the power of Meg's associate.